 Further, we have filed with the SEC a registration statement of which the Additional Prospectus forms a part covering the resale of Class A Ordinary Shares by the Additional Sellers that exceed the number of Class A Ordinary Shares constituting our public float, and represent approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of October 18, 2022.
-More specifically, that separate registration statement registers the resale of 676,627,977 Class A Ordinary Shares by the Additional Sellers, together with the primary issuance of (1) 9,583,333 Class A Ordinary Shares issuable upon exercise of the Public Warrants, (2) 5,166,667 Class A Ordinary Shares issuable upon exercise of the Public Warrants issued and exchanged for EJFA Private Placement Warrants in the Merger and (3) 31,350,020 Class A Ordinary Shares issuable upon exercise of other private placement warrants.
-Any of these resales or issuances upon exercise of the Warrants, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.
+More specifically, that separate registration statement registers the resale of 676,627,977 Class A Ordinary Shares by the Additional Sellers, together with the primary issuance of (1) 9,583,333 Class A Ordinary Shares issuable upon exercise of the private placement warrants issued and exchanged for EJFA Private Placement Warrants in the Merger and (3) 31,350,020 Class A Ordinary Shares issuable upon exercise of the warrants, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities.